Imdsm/deis/docs/installing_deis/configure-dns.rst

 DNS and EC2
 -----------
-If you're using EC2 and you're behind an ELB, one method of configuring the DNS is to setup two CNAME records: one for deis.yourdomain.com, and one for *.deis.yourdomain.com.
+If you're using EC2 and you're behind an ELB, one method of configuring the DNS is to setup two CNAME records: one for yourdomain.com, and one for *.yourdomain.com.
+Swap out yourdomain.com for your domain and any subdomains too etc.

-    deis.yourdomain.com.
+    test.example.com.
 IN CNAME deis.deis-DeisWebELB-8N30OETT0HOK-2005743466.us-west-2.elb.amazonaws.com.
-    *.deis.yourdomain.com.
+    *.test.example.com.
 IN CNAME deis.deis-DeisWebELB-8N30OETT0HOK-2005743466.us-west-2.elb.amazonaws.com.

 You can't reliably setup A records for an ELB because Amazon cannot guarantee that the IP address won't change.